PauSala/muzik/README.md

 # Muzik

-A library to generate chord compings in MIDI format
+A library for generating chord progressions as MIDI files from string templates

 # Overview